Isak-Bamiani/Word-finder/README.md

 - A newline character ("\n") separates each word.

 What was the main focus for me:
-- Ability to solve the problem.
-- Creativity and knowledge in how you solve the problem.
-- Readability of the code (try to keep it simple).
+- Readability of the code (try to keep it simple)
-- Anything from the bonus section counting as extra points
-- Ability to understand and reflect upon own code and improvements

 **Bonus**:
 -- What 16 letter word is hidden in the 1000x1000 grid?